JafarMustafazada/JafarMustafazada/README.md

 - 👋 Hi, I’m @JafarMustafazada
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning 2D Game Design
-- 💞️ I’m looking to collaborate on Unreal Engine Projects
+- 💞️ I’m looking to collaborate on Game Related Projects
 - 📫 How to reach me?
 Probably Mail Me
-- ⚡ Fun fact: I Dont't Get Weight Even With My Ducked Up Schedule
+- ⚡ Fun fact: I Dont't Feel Like Living With My Ducked Up Schedule

 <!---
 JafarMustafazada/JafarMustafazada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.